Mecha-Karen/acord/README.md

 License: **GPL-3.0 License** (see the LICENSE file for details) covers all files in the **acord** repository unless stated otherwise.

-> This library is in its planning stage, so bugs may be encountered!
+> This library is in its planning stage, so bugs may be encountered and breaking changes will occur!

 ## Features
 * Uses modern pythonic, ``await`` and ``async`` syntax